-SUMMARY
+EXECUTIVE SUMMARY

-To demonstrate chemical compliance with the Drinking-Water Standards for New Zealand (DWSNZ), water suppliers are required to monitor Priority 2 determinands present in their supplies at concentrations exceeding 50% of their maximum acceptable value (MAV).
+To demonstrate chemical compliance with the Drinking-Water Standards for New Zealand (DWSNZ), water suppliers are required to monitor determinands present in their supplies at concentrations exceeding 50% of their maximum acceptable value (MAV).
+These are termed Priority 2 determinands.
 Drinking-water suppliers are now responsible for identifying these determinands.
+Priority 3 determinands are determinands present at concentrations less than or equal to their MAV.
+Water suppliers should also undertake monitoring to check that these determinands do not need to be reclassified as Priority 2.

-Identifying chemical hazards in a drinking-water supply and designing sampling programmes to assess the extent of the risk they present, should be part of a drinking-water supply's public health risk management plan (PHRMP).
-Consequently, identifying Priority 2 determinands links to the review cycle of a water supply's PHRMP.
+Identifying chemical hazards in a drinking-water supply and designing sampling programmes to assess the extent of the risk they present, should be part of a drinking-water supply's water safety plan (WSP).
+Consequently, identifying Priority 2 and Priority 3 determinands links to the review cycle of a water supply's WSP.

-This guide for drinking-water suppliers and drinking-water assessors (DWA), defines how the procedure for the identification of Priority 2 determinands fits into the PHRMP review cycle and the way Priority 2 determinands are to be identified.
+This guide for drinking-water suppliers and drinking-water assessors (DWA), defines how the procedure for the identification of Priority 2 and Priority 3 determinands fits into the WSP review cycle and the way these determinands can be identified.
 The water supplier designs and provides the DWA with a sampling programme stating the determinands for which samples will be taken, and the location and timing of the sampling.

-The guide provides tools to guide water suppliers and DWAs in the identification of Priority 2 determinands (except cyanotoxins ) using a qualitative assessment of the likelihood of them being present in the water supply.
+The guide provides tools to help water suppliers and DWAs in the identification of Priority 2 and Priority 3 determinands (except cyanotoxins1) using a qualitative assessment of the likelihood of them being present in the water supply.
 At least two samples must be collected for each determinand being assessed, and the guide contains instructions on where and when samples for each determinand should be taken.

-The first part of the guide provides concise guidance on the Priority 2 determinand identification procedure and is followed by an appendix containing more detailed information explaining the reasons for the way in which the procedure is structured.
+The first part of the guide provides concise guidance on the Priority 2 and Priority 3 determinand identification procedure and is followed by an appendix containing more detailed information explaining the reasons for the way in which the procedure is structured.

-&lt;sup>1 Cyanobacterial toxins are not covered by the process described in the handbook because their concentrations can change so rapidly that testing for them infrequently is of no value.
+1 Cyanobacterial toxins are not covered by the process described in the handbook because their concentrations can change so rapidly that testing for them infrequently is of no value.

-1 INTRODUCTION
+1. INTRODUCTION